Rajkumar Bharathi: Awards

 In 1950, the Music Academy instituted the Certificate of Merit, given to senior musicians who had made a mark in the field as icons and gurus.
 This in the 1980s was named the TTK Award in memory of TT Krishnamachari, former Union Minister and industrialist, who was a great patron of the arts and who as Vice-President of the Music Academy did much to make its auditorium a reality.
 Two senior performing artistes are selected annually for this award.

 Films

 Rajkumar Bharathi has also sung in Tamil, Telugu, Kannada, Malayalam, Sanskrit and Tulu Films.
 He however later stopped signing for films for he derived more joy in singing classical music.

 Composer

-Rajkumar is also a renowned composer and music director and is involved in composing music for Audio CD's, thematic presentations and also for fusion projects.
+Rajkumar is also composer and music director and is involved in composing music for Audio CD's, thematic presentations and also for fusion projects.
 He also has composed many Varnams, Thillanas and Padams especially for dance projects.
-As the great grandson of the poet Subramanya Bharathi, Rajkumar Bharathi has tuned many of his great grand father's lesser known compositions and presented them in the Classical Carnatic forums.
+As the great-grandson of the poet Subramanya Bharathi, Rajkumar Bharathi has tuned many of his great-grandfather's lesser known compositions and presented them in the Classical Carnatic forums.

 He has composed the title music and the background music for the tele-serial 'Ramana Oli' depicting the life history of Bhagavan Ramana Maharishi.
 This was telecast in the Indian TV Channel for about 14 weeks.